 Additionally, this issue will focus on how data from the aboce sources is used to support decisions about all aspects of the library's virtual presence, including:

 Submissions should clearly state one or more research questions or, for more practical articles, a decision that was or will be supported by the data, and explain the type of data sources used.

 Query letters and preliminary proposals are welcome any time if potential authors would like to discuss their ideas with the issue editor.
-Please submit queries and manuscripts to guest editor Meris Mandernach at email@example.com.
-Please refer to the JWL web site, http://www.lib.jmu.edu/org/jwl for Instructions for Authors.
+Please submit queries and manuscripts to guest editor Meris Mandernach at firstname.lastname@example.org.
+Please refer to the JWL Web site, http://www.lib.jmu.edu/org/jwl for Instructions for Authors.

-Meris Mandernach is Head of Research Services at The Ohio State University Libraries.
+Meris Mandernach is Head of Research Services at the Ohio State University Libraries.
 She has published numerous articles and book chapters on topics related to reference, usability testing, discovery systems, and chemistry information literacy.

 Initial Manuscript Submission deadline: January 31, 2013

 Notices to authors: April, 2013